-Level I Prerequisites: Academic Reading and Writing Levels of 6; ANI 180 and ANI 250, minimum grade "C"; ANI 250 may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; ANI 180 minimum grade "C" 60 lecture, 0 lab, 0 clinical, 30 other, 90 total contact hours

 In this course, students will build on game level construction skills.
 Students will import original, custom-made assets to build effective levels.
 They will learn to add atmospherics, foliage, and dynamic forces.
 Students will also learn to create in-game cinematics.